Diarrhea & Your Cat's Health

 - Lack of Appetite or refusal to eat altogether

 - Signs of dehydration (Sunken dry-looking eyes, dry nose, or dry, sticky gums)

 If your cat is displaying any symptoms that cause you concern, call your vet right away.
 Your vet will let you know whether your pet's symptoms indicate that an examination is necessary.

 Never give your cat human medications without consulting your veterinarian.
 Many over-the-counter medications that work well for people can be toxic to cats.

 When it comes to your kitty's health it is always best to err on the side of caution, if your cat is suffering from repeated or recurring diarrhea it's time to head to the vet.
 By taking your feline friend to the vet for an examination you give your veterinarian the opportunity to determine the underlying cause of your cat's diarrhea and recommend the most effective treatment.

-Of course your first priority is likely to be stopping the mess.
-To address your cat's diarrhea your vet may prescribe a kaolin-pectin anti-diarrheal medication or another suitable drug as well as recommending one or more of the strategies below.
+Of course, your number one priority is likely to be stopping the mess.
+To address your cat's diarrhea, your vet may prescribe a kaolin-pectin anti-diarrheal medication or another suitable drug as well as recommending one or more of the strategies below.